acezalba/grav-theme-canvas/README.md

 ## Installation

-The current iteration of Canvas can only be installed via cloning the repository to your `user/themes`.
+The recommended way to install Canvas is via cloning the [repository](https://github.com/acezalba/canvas.git) or downloading and extracting the latest [zip file](https://github.com/acezalba/canvas/archive/refs/heads/main.zip) to your `user/themes` directory.
+Canvas also has [releases](https://github.com/acezalba/canvas/releases) for future integration into Grav Package Manager.

 Activate it by editing or adding the following line in your `user/config/system.yaml`.

 ```yaml
 pages: